danosborne/api-post/starling-st.md

 We obtained clean, categorised financial data programmatically, using token-based authentication.
 We were able to concentrate on working with that data rather than on building a clunky pipeline to process flat files.
 And we did it with few lines of code.
 Smalltalk rocks!
 APIs allow secure and seamless communication between applications.

 There is a lot more to our API than just transactions.
 There are endpoints for obtaining -- and creating -- contacts, merchants, payments, goals.
 We have webhooks to notify your app of events associated with an account.
 We have OAuth2 for authentication with different permission scopes.
 Come give our API a try.
+[Here](https://github.com/starlingbank/developer-resources) are some resources to get you started.